 The bathroom was nicely done, and it had a great feel to it.
 A full-sized shower, a standard flushing toilet, and well-designed bathroom storage.
 When the door was closed, you could almost forget that you were in a tiny house.

 The overall design was contemporary, clean, light-filled, and charming.
-I especially liked the skylights, the exposed beams, the design of the kitchenette and the French doors that opened onto a covered patio area.
+I especially liked the skylights, the exposed beams, the design of the kitchenette and the french and sliding patio doors that opened onto a covered area.
 However, any stay for an extended period would require a much more thought-out design and the addition of some smart storage solutions.
 Still, this tiny was well-crafted and well suited to its purpose as a short stay Airbnb.

 Would I stay again?
 Oh, hell no!
 Although the tiny home was charming, our host certainly was not.
 Well, she was fine at the start, but overall our experience with her most definitely soured the start of our trip.
 That’s a whole other story, and I’d rather not waste my energy or focus on that.
 I’ll just say that if you are thinking of going down the Airbnb road, then having a high level of professionalism, crystal-clear communication, and warm hospitality is a great place to start.
 People are paying for an experience, and I don’t think the host should carry themselves in any way that takes away from that experience.
 Thankfully, every other host we encountered while in the Oregon was delightful, and the bad experience we had had with our first host was quickly put behind us as we moved on to the next part of our adventure.